Dhruve Pandove Stadium

 The Dhruve Pandove Stadium is a cricket ground in Patiala, India.
 The ground was previously known as Rajendra Gymkhana Club or Baradari Ground.
-The ground is home ground for Punjab cricket team.
-The ground has hosted 69 first-class matches.
+The ground is home ground to the Punjab cricket team.
+It has hosted 69 first-class matches.
 Most of Southern Punjab's home games were played at Dhruve Pandove Stadium.
 The ground is one of the oldest grounds in Punjab.
-In 2014, the stadium hosted its first first-class match since 17 year between Punjab and Haryana.
-The stadium is named after one of the best young cricketer Dhruve Pandove in India who died in a road accident in 1992.
+In 2014, the stadium hosted its first first-class match in 17 years between Punjab and Haryana.
+The stadium is named after cricketer Dhruve Pandove in India who tragically died in a road accident in 1992.